system76/docs/content/bootloader.md

 Please see our instructions for making a live disk of Pop!_OS [here](/articles/live-disk/).

+>**Note**: The live environment will not have your WiFi password saved.
+Once booted into the live environment, you will need to reconnect manually to your WiFi in order to access the internet.

 ### Reinstall GRUB Boot-loader

 Once you have the disk made, reboot your system.
 You'll need to tell the computer to boot from the Live Disk.
 When you see the System76 logo on the screen: